 Silently obedient like the coward he was, Seishirou followed her, always loyal but for that one small day that had cost her the seer who’d painted that canvas.

 Her timing had been very good.
 After that conversation, Ravena had some tension to work out.
 “Seishirou,” she said as they left Notte’s manor.
 “I think it is time we talked about the night Jonathan nearly died.”

 He knew she knew now.
 His fear was old, surprising, rank.

 Seed 2: Terrance

-“Naw.”
-Terrance drew the word out like taffy.
-“It’s the first real job you’ve given me in about a thousand years.”
+Terrance laughed.
+“About time.
+It’s the first real job you’ve given me in about a hundred years.”

-“Surely not that long.”
+“A hundred years?
+Surely not that long.”
 Notte walked past him, pausing to straighten a portrait that had gone awry when Ravena slammed the door.

-“’Tis.
+Terrance followed, hands in his pockets, too lanky and snake-graceful to seem safe. “’Tis.
 Let’s see, first there was that pickpocketing thing.”